shangsuru/auto-estate-agent/README.md

 conda env create -f environment.yml
 ```

-Also set your credentials inside the .env file.
+Also set your credentials in the .env file within the settings folder.

 ## Usage